Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/05-component-update-render/Readme.md

 # 05 Component update render

-## Resume
+## Summary

-We will take as starting point sample \_04-component-dom-unmount.
+We will take as starting point sample \_04-component-unmount.

 In this example we will check how to use React.useEffect in order to execute a given code right after each render.